 Understanding unconscious bias

-Our bias (that we communicate knowingly or not) is a key factor we need to recognize and look out for if we are to build and maintain trust in reducing risk in the human layer.
+Our bias (that we communicate knowingly or not) is a key factor we need to recognise and look out for if we are to build and maintain trust in reducing risk in the human layer.

 First, let’s start with some examples of unconscious bias.